anuradha081/emotion-chatbot/README.md

 # emotion-chatbot
-This Chatbot give reply on the basis of your emotion connected in your question.
+This Chatbot give reply on the basis on your emotion connected in your question.